Priya-s-k/Online-coding-updates/3 JUNE 2020/README.md

    6. Python Program to Take in the Marks of 5 Subjects and Display the Grade using if ... elif construct without using and operator for finding the range

+# prime num
+   python program to finding the prime numbers in a given range